MicrosoftDocs/VBA-Docs/access/Concepts/Data-Access-Objects/synchronize-a-dao-recordset-s-record-with-a-form-s-current-record.md

 ---
-title: Synchronize a DAO Recordset's Record with a Form's Current Record ms.prod: access ms.assetid: 2960dd7d-4c60-4148-ef58-dd44f1042851 ms.date: 06/08/2017
+title: Synchronize a DAO Recordset's record with a form's current record ms.prod: access ms.assetid: 2960dd7d-4c60-4148-ef58-dd44f1042851 ms.date: 09/21/2018
 ---

-# Synchronize a DAO Recordset's Record with a Form's Current Record
+# Synchronize a DAO Recordset's record with a form's current record

 The following code example uses the **[RecordsetClone](../../../api/Access.Form.RecordsetClone.md)** property and the **[Recordset](../../../api/overview/Access.md)** object to synchronize a recordset's record with the form's current record.

-When a company name is selected from a combo box, the **[FindFirst](../../../api/overview/Access.md)** method is used to locate the record for that company and the **Recordset** object's **[Bookmark](../../../api/overview/Access.md)** property is assigned to the form's **[Bookmark](../../../api/Access.Form.Bookmark.md)** property, causing the form to display the found record.
+When a company name is selected from a combo box, the **[FindFirst](../../../api/overview/Access.md)** method is used to locate the record for that company, and the **Recordset** object's **[Bookmark](../../../api/overview/Access.md)** property is assigned to the form's **[Bookmark](../../../api/Access.Form.Bookmark.md)** property, causing the form to display the found record.

 ```vb